-Awards are based on the amount of funds available and given to eligible students according to the priority date published in the school catalog.
+Awards are based on the amount of funds available.

 Job sites are provided both on and off campus.
 If the student works on campus, the student is employed by the school.
 The employer for those students employed off campus will usually be a private non-profit organization or public agency.